It is normal to be mad

 For much of my life, I experienced suffering from the impacts of violence.
 As a young child, I found refuge in creativity.
 And grew up to be a performing artist.From 10 years of age till now (37 years of age) I experienced a more subtle kind of suffering.
-The suffering that comes from dedicating my life to chasing fantasy.
+The suffering that comes from chasing fantasy.

 Regardless how hard I trained.
 How much effort I put in.
 What qualifications I attained.
 I was unable to find stability.
 Constantly living on the edge.
 Unable to provide for myself, let alone others.

 Creativity is a powerful form of harm reduction.
-Many of us are trying to survive in a culture where fitting in means denying who we are, self-sabotage, workaholism, risk-taking behaviour, sex, drugs, alcohol you name it.
+Many of us try to survive in a culture where fitting in means denying who we are.
+Turning to self-sabotage, workaholism, risk-taking, self-medication.
 Anything to numb the truths of our individual and collective pain.

 In my early 20s life was catapulted in a new direction.
 Thinking of this time I’ve often felt I could have died young in a horrible way.
 Instead, I went ‘mad’.
 And going mad saved my life.

 I came in contact with the dhamma first through the widespread Goenka Vipassana meditation courses.
-I disclosed to a wise and compassionate friend that I was homeless and losing my mind.
+I disclosed to a wise and compassionate friend how I was feeling and thinking.
+After being made redundant and becoming houseless.
 He sent me packing to eventually gage my first taste in the dhamma.
 Dhamma didn’t heal my trauma.
 It laid the conditions for healing to be possible.

 For many years I practised Vipassana meditation unbeknownst there was anything else to it.
 Then, through the generosity of a romantic partner, much later, I came in touch with the teachings of the Buddha.
 And began my journey on the Noble Eightfold Path with the Buddha, Dhamma and Sangha.

 Today I welcome renunciation.
-Of course I grapple with my wayward self.
-It has taken effort.
-Much guidance and support from spiritual friends.
-And I cannot have certainty of what the future holds.
+Of course as I grapple with the wayward self.
+Renunciation takes effort.
+I am lucky to have much guidance and support from spiritual friends.

-On this website I wish to give notice of any offerings I am making.
-And archive the work I have done throughout this life.
+On this website I give notice of any offerings I make.
+And archive any work worth sharing that I’ve done in this life.

-Please feel free to contact me if you feel drawn.
+Please feel free to contact me if you’d like to connect.

 And if you wish to materially support, I have a Patreon account.
-Here I regularly share what I feel is most noble.
+This is the platform I am most active.